RSE-Aachen/website/README.md

 # Website for RSE_AC

-This is the repository for the RSE_AC website
+This is the repository for the (experimental) RSE_AC website.